TocnoWamGovoriyYaNeHacer201145/NeFlint/README.md

 # 🔥 Flint

 **Flint** is an interpreted programming language implemented in **Java**.
-It is designed to be simple, expressive, and dynamically typed — making it a great tool for learning language design and implementation or building lightweight scripting capabilities into Java applications.
+It is designed to be simple, expressive, and dynamically typed — making it a great tool for learning language design and implementation.

 ## 🚀 Features